Frequently Asked Questions:

 Q: Can I transfer credits from another university?

-Up to twelve hours of graduate-level work from a regionally accredited university can be transferred into your degree plan with pre-approval from the SMB Dean.
+Up to twelve hours of graduate-level work from a regionally accredited university may be transferred into your degree plan with pre-approval from the MSB Dean.
 Courses must carry a grade of B or higher and credits may not have been earned towards completion of another degree.
 To be considered for transfer, credits must be submitted at the time of application, and students must request transfer credit prior to creation of the student’s degree plan.
 Additionally, courses must have been taken within the six-year time limit for completion of your degree.
-The SMB graduate advisor will require a description of the course(s) and will submit the paper work to the Dean for approval.
+The MSB graduate advisor will require a description of the course(s) and will submit the paper work to the Dean for approval.

 Note: The director of the MACT program may accept a maximum of nine semester hours earned at the graduate school of another regionally accredited university.
 Accounting course work completed more than three years prior to the first semester of enrollment in the MACT program will not be counted toward the MACT degree at St. Edward’s University, whether transferred or taken in residence.